Deflector Panel in a Romtec Utilities System

 Turbulence

 Turbulence is another consequence of cascading water, and it can cause even more problems.
 The first concern with turbulence is an effect called cavitation.
 Cavitation is when air bubbles form in the water and are pumped through the system.
-It can cause two maintenance concerns.
+It can cause two maintenance problems.
 First, cavitation reduces pump efficiency, making the pump motors work harder than needed.
 Second, cavitation eats away at the pump impeller, discharge piping, and downstream valves.

 The second concern with turbulence is the disruption of components in the wet well.
 Primarily, this problem is related to level sensing devices.
 Devices such as floats, ultrasonic transducers, and probes take more accurate readings with a relatively calm water surface.
 Excessive turbulence caused by cascading water can create inaccurate readings that can result in sometimes very serious problems.
 When drop bowls and deflector panels reduce the force of incoming water, they also reduce turbulent conditions.